Singing Without Fear. The Causes and Cures

 Singing allows us that same freedom.
 We are not always free to speak our true feelings, but we can say exactly what is in our heart through singing.

 Fear is negative.
 It exists only in your own mind.
-With practice you will overcome this debilitating emotion.
+With practice, you will overcome the debilitating emotion that scares you.
 You will become fearless.

 You truly are a unique and beautiful diamond.
 You are part of nature.
 You are the very source of your own energy.
-Don't bury your diamond under a rock of fear and self-judgement.
+Don't bury your diamond under a rock of fear and self-judgment.
 Let your diamond sparkle and shine.
+Sing!

 Without fear there cannot be courage. ~ Christopher Paolini